 My husband may be able to retire early (before age 65) and collect pension payments.
 His monthly income could be reduced if he starts receiving benefits earlier rather than later, similar to Social Security retirement benefits.

 The pension payment is based on a formula that typically considers compensation and years of service

 Average compensation for a specified time period, along with years of service, impact the value of the pension.
 Actual benefits will vary between different employers and even among the same employer, depending on the pension contracts in force during a plan recipient’s working life.

 My husband’s employer sends out regular updates about retirement plans.
 But if I had more questions, I’d contact the employee benefits office to get an understanding of the pension formula that applies to our situation.

-In certain cases, a pension may be offset by Social Security benefits.
-Alternatively, a public pension may offset Social Security benefits.
+In certain cases, a public pension may offset Social Security benefits.